itinance/react-native-fs/README.md

 ### `unlink(filepath: string): Promise<void>`

 Unlinks the item at `filepath`.
 If the item does not exist, an error will be thrown.

-The promise resolves with an array, which contains a boolean and the path that has been unlinked.
-Tip: use `spread` to receive the two arguments instead of a single array in your handler.

 Also recursively deletes directories (works like Linux `rm -rf`).